 South and Central America certainly fared very well in our survey, with Chile pipping Argentina and Guatemala to be ranked the fifth most underrated holiday destination in the world.

-And, as with Argentina, it was Chile’s awe-inspiring natural attractions that stole travellers' hearts, “especially their fiords”.
+And, as with Argentina, it was Chile’s awe-inspiring natural attractions and relaxing atmosphere that stole travellers' hearts, “, especially their fiords”.

 It really is a jaw-droppingly epic destination for explorer types, with the twin-peaked Cerro Monte Almirante Nieto at its glacial heart.